marvinquiet/SpaDOT/docs/index.md

 SpaDOT train --data preprocessed_ChickenHeart.h5ad
 ```

 Here, we train with default parameters.
 For overriding default parameters purpose, a `yaml` file is needed.
-We have provided an example `new_params.yaml` with our default parameters for your reference.
+We have provided an example [config.yaml](https://github.com/marvinquiet/SpaDOT/blob/main/SpaDOT/config.yaml) with our default parameters for your reference.
 Again, we do recommend using our default parameters to achieve the best performance.

 ```
-SpaDOT train --data preprocessed_ChickenHeart.h5ad --configuration new_params.yaml
+SpaDOT train --data preprocessed_ChickenHeart.h5ad --config config.yaml
 ```

 **Step 4: infer spatial domains and domain dynamics based on region number**